 If you’ve ever sold a house — or tried to — you’re already familiar with the stress than can come along with the home selling process.
 From preparing for showings to getting those final documents signed, selling a home the traditional way involves so… many… steps.

-But once you’ve made it to the closing table, you’re golden — right?
+But once you’ve made it to the home stretch, you’re golden — right?

 Unfortunately, many things can go wrong right up to closing.
 All too often, a buyer’s financing is the pain point.
 In fact, according to the National Association of Realtors, more than 30 percent of closing problems are related to buyer financing.

-Here’s what to do when a mortgage falls through on the closing day.
+Here’s what to do when a mortgage falls through on closing day.